shaunvxc/envy/README.md

 **`envy edit`** is your friend!

 #### How?
-Lets say you are working in a virtual environment for project A but get errors thrown from project B (a dependency of project A).
-Assuming project B is readily accessible in your workspace, you can simply make any local changes you want to project B (apply breakpoints, etc), and run:
+Lets say you are working in a virtual environment for a project `foo` but are getting errors thrown from one of `foo`'s depedencies-- a library called `bar`.
+Assuming `bar` is readily accessible in your workspace, you can simply make any local changes you want to `bar` (apply breakpoints, etc), and run:

-    $ envy sync <what you want sync'd>
+    (foo)$ envy sync bar

-This command will detect your current working virtualenv, as well as the path to project B *within* A's virtualenv.
-It will copy your local changes to B's site-package within A's virtualenv.
+This command will detect your current working virtualenv (in this case `foo`), as well as the current package you are working in (in this case, `bar`).  `envy` uses this information, along with some checks, to construct `bar`'s location *within* `foo`'s virtualenv.
+It will copy your local changes to `bar`'s site-package within `foo`'s virtualenv.

-#### How about directly editing the files..?
+#### Okay great, but what if I don't have a local copy of the dependency?
-Sometimes you might get an error message from a depedency in a virtualenv for which you do not have a local copy (or your local copy is of a different version).
-To do this normally, you would have to point a text editor to the file's location within the virtualenv. (i.e. `~/.virtualenvs/some_env/lib/pythonX.X/site-packages/some_dependency/bin.py` )
+What if you have no local copy of `bar`?
+Or you have a local copy, but your local version is different than the version used in `foo`'s virtual environment.
+In these cases, one option is to make a small change or put a breakpoint in the virtualenv's copy of the file.
+Of course, this requires pointing a text editor to the file's location within the virtualenv. (i.e. `~/.virtualenvs/foo/lib/pythonX.X/site-packages/bar/bar.py` )

 In these cases, you can use `envy`'s `edit` command to directly edit the copy of the file within the virtual environment, in the text editor of your choice (`vim` by default).

-    (some_env)$ envy edit some_dependency/bin.py
+    (foo)$ envy edit bar/bar.py

-This command will open the `some_dependency/bin.py` within `some_env`'s virtual environment (a lot quicker, no?).
+This command will open the `bar/bar.py` within `foo`'s virtual environment (a lot quicker, no?).

 #### Could this corrupt my virtualenv?
 Before copying local changes (or directly making changes with `envy edit`), envy first backs up the existing virtualenv.
 It keeps a clean copy in `~/.envies/{virtual_env_name}/{project_name}`.